 Eagle Mountain Lake Catfish Fishing Guide

 North Texas Catfish Guide Service offers guided catfish fishing trips on Eagle Mountain Lake in North Texas.
 Our Eagle Mountain Lake catfish guide trips are a very popular option as the lake is close to both the Dallas and Fort Worth area and Eagle Mountain Lake is a sanctuary amongst the sprawling urban jungle in the DFW Metroplex.
+We’re the largest and longest-running fishing charter on Eagle Mountain lake and the only full-time fishing charter service.

 Eagle Mountain Lake is located on the West Fork of the Trinity River, just North of Fort Worth and Lake Worth in Tarrant County.
 Eagle Mountain Lake is a short drive from most areas of Dallas and Fort Worth.